Haonan-Ling/haonan-ling.github.io/index.md

 ---
 <p style="font-size: 18px;">
-The Ling lab aims at exploring the light-matter interactions in nanoscale electronic and photonic devices and newly emerging materials for further advancing the semiconductor technology. **We are actively expanding and are currently looking for PhD, Master, and undergraduate students to join our team!** Please see [here](opportunities) for more information.
+The Ling lab aims at exploring the light-matter interactions in nanoscale electronic and photonic devices and newly emerging materials for further advancing the semiconductor technology. <strong>We are actively expanding and are currently looking for PhD, Master, and undergraduate students to join our team!</strong> Please see <a href="opportunities">here</a> for more information.
 </p>

 {% include carousel.html height="45" unit="%" duration="10" number="1" %}